ismailakinkunmi/hello-react-front-end/README.md

 ## Acknowledgments

-- Hat tip to [Microverse](https://bit.ly/MicroverseTN) for providing the project requirements and for the distribution of tasks.
+- Hat tip to [Microverse](https://bit.ly/MicroverseTN) for the opportunities

 ## 📝 License